-ArcGIS 9.2 with the Network Analyst feature was used to create the shipment lanes over the national railroad network and population census tracts layers.
-A buffer, representing the exposure area - the area within the radius from track center equal to the U.S. DOT ERG maximum evacuation distance was created.
-Then, the average population density of the affected area corresponding to each lane segment was determined (Figure 2) using Eq.
-(7).
+ArcGIS 9.2 with the Network Analyst feature was used to create the shipment lanes over the national railroad network and population census tract layers.
+A buffer was created representing the exposure area-the area within the radius from track center equal to the U.S. Department of Transportation ERG maximum evacuation distance.
+Then, the average population density of the affected area (A) corresponding to each lane segment was determined (Figure 2) using Equation 7: